 Why Location Matters

-Location also determines supply and demand, which comes into play when you want to sell.
-You may be tempted to buy in a certain location where prices are lower.
+The location also determines supply and demand, which comes into play when you want to sell.
+Don't tempt to buy in a specific area where prices are lower.
 But this could be a terrible choice.
 If prices are low, there's usually a reason.

 The location may lack a growing population or a good job market.
 Or too many available investment properties may be bringing down rental income.
 Low demand will be reflected in a lower sales price and a higher number of days on the market.
 And these increase your holding costs.